 Garak Market

-Any local market has its own vibe to it, especially the ones in Asia.
+Any local market has its vibe to it, especially the ones in Asia.
 You won’t feel the local vibe until you get to a local market, no matter where you are.

-Garak Market in Seoul is a local fish market, where you won’t find the tourist crowds.
+Garak Market in Seoul is a local fish market where you won’t find the tourist crowds.

 Address: 932 Yangjae-daero, Munjeong-dong, Songpa-gu, Seoul, South Korea